oracle/opengrok/OpenGrok-Advanced-Configuration.md

 ## OpenGrok Shell Wrapper

-For those who prefer the `OpenGrok` shell wrapper instead of directly running the java virtual machine; there is an environment variable `OPENGROK_READ_XML_CONFIGURATION` which should point to the read only configuration file and this file is later passed to the indexer under the `-W` option.
+For those who prefer the `OpenGrok` shell wrapper instead of directly running the java virtual machine; there is an environment variable `OPENGROK_READ_XML_CONFIGURATION` which should point to the read only configuration file and this file is later passed to the indexer under the `-R` option.

 ```bash
 OPENGROK_READ_XML_CONFIGURATION=/var/opengrok/etc/read-only.xml ./OpenGrok index